Protect your Android against malware and other threats with Avast One

 You’re probably here because you’ve run into some Mac viruses.
 If so, you’re in luck: it’s not too late to remove malware from your Mac.
-Specialized software is the best way to handle Mac virus removal, though we’ll teach you a few alternative methods as well.
+Specialized security software like Avast One is the best way to handle Mac virus removal, though we’ll teach you a few alternative methods as well.
 One way or another, you’ll learn all about how to get rid of viruses on your Mac.

 There are a number of warning signs that might lead you to wonder, “Does my Mac have a virus?”
 Apple users experiencing any of the following symptoms may want to learn more about how to check for viruses on a Mac computer.

 Your system begins running slower than usual.
 Because viruses use a computer’s resources to replicate themselves, a sudden drop in performance can indicate an infection.